vss2sn/tello/docs/_sources/building.rst.txt

   - Pangolin

 Other Optional Dependencies:
-  - yaml-cpp
+  - yaml-cpp # For a creating drone from a config file
+  - xterm # For opening an xterm for command line input

 Installing dependencies
 ^^^^^^^^^^^^^^^^^^^^^^^
 .. code-block:: bash

-  sudo apt install asio libopencv-dev # Required dependencies bash -i install_openvslam.sh # optional dependencies for OpenVSLAM, which can also be installed using CMake option as well sudo apt install yaml-cpp # other optional dependencies
+  sudo apt install libasio-dev libopencv-dev # Required dependencies bash -i install_openvslam.sh # optional dependencies for OpenVSLAM, which can also be installed using CMake option as well sudo apt install yaml-cpp xterm # other optional dependencies

 Installing OpenVSLAM and its dependencies (optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^